 If you discover your Social Security number has been stolen, there are several steps you'll need to take right away.

 — First, contact one of the three major credit-reporting agencies — Equifax, TransUnion, or Experian — to place a fraud alert on your credit file.
-The one you place a fraud alert with will contact the other two.
-Renew the fraud alert every 90 days until you're satisfied the matter has been settled; it could take years.
+To speak to Equifax, call 1-888-766-0008 or visit this Web page.
+To contact Experian, call 1-888-397-3742 or go here.
+For TransUnion, the phone number is 1-800-680-7289 and the link is here.
+The agency you place a fraud alert with will contact the other two.
+Renew the fraud alert every 90 days (it's free to do so) until you're satisfied the matter has been settled; it could take years.
 Contact the Social Security Administration only to get a replacement card or replacement number (see below).

 — Tell each of the three agencies that your SSN has been stolen.
 They'll give you free copies of your current credit reports.
 Review those reports for unfamiliar accounts and unknown inquiries from companies.

 — Report the theft of the Social Security number to the IRS at http://www.irs.gov/uac/Identity-Protection.
 You can also call 1-800-908-4490.
 That will prevent tax-fraud thieves from filing tax returns in your name — and collecting your tax refund.